Praddy2009/UnityGettingStarted/Installing/README.md

 ![Install](img/Install_2.png)

    Step 3.
 Selecting the modules.

-    I'am on `Linux` so I have to get **Linux Build Suport**.
+   I'am on Linux so I have to get Linux Build Suport.

 ![Install](img/Install_3.png)

    Step 4.
 Accept the user agreement and done.

-4. Installing VSCode as our code editor.
+4. **Installing VSCode as our code editor.**

    Visit this quick video to install VSCode : [Link](https://www.youtube.com/watch?v=QXzYV3miuy4)